EndangeredMassa/endangeredmassa.github.com/_posts/2014-07-12-open-source-hangout.md

 ## participate!

-The pilot episode will be on
-July 16th at 9pm central time.

 If you want to be a part of the discussion, we need to invite you when the event starts.
 Comment on the [event page](https://plus.google.com/u/0/b/109839388509585785858/events/c3fdsk0a4232krfplb0hai6qlqo) saying that you would like to particiapte.
-Google Hangouts has a cap of 10 people.
+Google Hangouts has a cap of 10 participants.
 If we have more than that,
 we'll probably do first-come first-served.